 Today’s scikit-learn tutorial will introduce you to the basics of Python machine learning: step-by-step, it will show you how to use Python and its libraries to explore your data with the help of

-If you’re more interested in an R tutorial, check out our Machine Learning with R for Beginners tutorial
+If you’re more interested in an R tutorial, take a look at our Machine Learning with R for Beginners tutorial.

 Loading Your Data Set

 The first step to about anything in data science is loading in your data.
 This is also the starting point of this scikit-learn tutorial.

 This discipline typically works with observed data.
 This data might be collected by yourself or you can browse through other sources to find data sets.
 But if you’re not a researcher or otherwise involved in experiments, you’ll probably do the latter.